 When to see a doctor

-If you have symptoms of biceps tendonitis that are interfering with your ability to play at your best capacity, make an appointment with an orthopedic specialist.
-If you have pain that does not subside with non-surgical treatments or that gets worse, make an appointment to see an orthopedic specialist right away — you may have a more serious injury to the biceps tendon, such as a tear.
+If you have symptoms of proximal biceps tendonitis that are interfering with your ability to play at your best capacity, make an appointment with an orthopedic specialist.
+If you have pain in the front of your shoulder that does not subside with non-surgical treatments or that gets worse, make an appointment to see an orthopedic specialist right away — you may have a more serious injury to the biceps tendon, such as a tear.

 During your appointment with your doctor, your doctor will examine your shoulder to assess your range of motion and strength.
 In order to make a diagnosis, your doctor may prescribe the following imaging tests: